Make FOX6 your default ‘power on’ channel on Spectrum Cable, here is how

 MILWAUKEE -- If you are watching FOX6 on Spectrum Cable, you may have noticed a change recently.
 When you turn on your TV, you are now automatically tuned into Spectrum News 1.

-If you are a loyal FOX6 view, you can make channel 6 your default channel.
+If you are a loyal FOX6 viewer, you can make channel 6 your default channel.
 Follow these simple instructions -- which should take less than a minute:

 - On your remote control, click the SETTINGS button